fdazen/fda-documentation/single_reservation.md

 ![Solo_res_32.png]({{site.baseurl}}/images/Solo_res_32.png)

+These buttons are _dynamic_, meaning that they will change according to the reservation folio status: for example, you will be able to Reserve, Hold or Block a new folio, but you will only be able to Unblock a folio that is in a Blocked status, and so on.

+###**HOLD**

 - If the booking is not finalized, you can choose to **Hold** the reservation: held reservations won't be counted as part of the hotel occupancy, nor the rates will count as revenue.
 This is most useful when some required information is missing and the guest will have to get in contact with the hotel later to finalize the booking.
 To place a reservation in a Hold status, click on the bblue button _Hold_ at the bottom of the reservation folio: